 At Tech Trek, girls are immersed in a world that empowers and encourages them to think about themselves as future scientists, engineers, mathematicians, and computer specialists.

 Hear from campers about Oregon’s Tech Trek Camp in the video below!

 Catch a glimpse of Professional STEM Women’s Night at camp:

 Check out some of the other awesome camp experiences below!

 This one-week STEM camp for rising eighth-grade girls got its start 20 years ago, when AAUW of California member Marie Wolbach applied for an AAUW Community Action Grant to open a science camp for girls on the Stanford University campus.
 Wolbach and AAUW of California have since expanded the program to 10 camps in California alone.

 After seeing how effective the program is — alumnae are more likely than their peers to take advanced science and math classes and eventually to go to college — AAUW decided to take the program nationwide.
-In 2013, Tech Trek was expanded to four states, Ohio, Oklahoma, Florida and Washington, and is already changing the lives of the girls who attended.
+Our Tillamook camp started in 2014 and we are excited to continue to offer this opportunity to girls in Clatsop, Lincoln, Tillamook, and Yamhill counties.

-Campers took part in activities like building and programming robots, extracting their own DNA, learning how computer simulations are used to predict weather patterns, and much more!
-Tech Trek has been shown to significantly increase girls’ self-confidence and their interest in and excitement about the STEM fields which is why AAUW is bringing Tech Trek to three new states in 2014: Alabama, New Mexico, and Oregon.
+Campers take part in activities like building and programming robots, exploring estuaries, building mobile apps for cell phones and tablets, and much more!
+Tech Trek has been shown to significantly increase girls’ self-confidence and their interest in and excitement about the STEM fields, which is why AAUW is expanding Tech Trek to more and more states each year.